-In summary, over 70% of the swimming pool and caravan park asset portfolio is currently in a poor or very poor condition state (4 or 5), and is predicted to deteriorate at an unsustainable rate unless significant funding is allocated to the portfolio.
+In summary, over 50% of the current building asset portfolio is in a poor (4), very poor (5) or end of life (6) condition state, and is predicted to deteriorate at an unsustainable rate unless significant funding is allocated to the portfolio.

-A total 20 year capital funding of \$1,976,760, averaging \$98,838 per year (Option 1.
-1.5% Replacement Value), is forecasted to be insufficient because the number of assets that are in very poor (5) or end of life (6) is forecast to reach 67.3% by year 20.
+A total 20 year capital funding of \$44,261,920 (Option 1.
+1.5% Replacement Value), is forecast to be insufficient because the number of assets that are in very poor (5) or end of life (6) is predicted to reach 14.9% by year 20.

-At a minimum it is therefore reccommended that a total 20 year capital funding allocation of \$6,247,700 averaging \$312,385 per year (Option 4.
-Reduced Level of Service) be adopted to maintain an acceptable portfolio condition, in alignment with Council's levels of service aspirations documented in Section 4.
+It is therefore reccommended that a total 20 year capital funding allocation of \$46,969,440 (Option 4.
+Reduced Level of Service) be adopted to maintain an acceptable portfolio condition, in working toward Council's levels of service aspirations documented in Section 4.

-While funding Option 2 and Option 3 will meet provide a higher level of service, Council would need to consider whether these benefits justify the additional costs assosciated with these options.
+While funding Option 2 and Option 3 will provide a higher level of service, Council would need to consider whether these benefits justify the additional costs assosciated with these options.